Marten Burkens

-Marten Cornelis Boudewijn Burkens (born 9 November 1934 – 1 November 2022) was a Dutch emeritus law professor and retired politician.
+Marten Cornelis Boudewijn Burkens (9 November 1934 – 1 November 2022) was a Dutch emeritus law professor and politician.
 He was professor of state and administrative law at the Erasmus University Rotterdam (1971–1975) and Utrecht University (1975–1995).
 Burkens served in the Senate for the People's Party for Freedom and Democracy between 1983 and 1987.

-Career
+Life and career

 Burkens was born in Amsterdam on 9 November 1934.
 After attending the gymnasium he studied law at Utrecht University.
 He obtained his title of doctor on 30 June 1971 under W.F.
 Prins with a dissertation titled: "Beperking van grondrechten".

 Burkens worked for the cabinet of the King's Commissioner of Gelderland between 1961 and 1964.
 He subsequently moved to the Ministry of the Interior where he worked in the constitutional law section until 1969.
 In September 1969 he was appointed as teacher of state and administrative law at the Netherlands School of Economics in Rotterdam.
 Two years later he was appointed as professor.
 In 1973 the School was renamed as Erasmus University Rotterdam.
 Burkens continued to work there until 1975.
 In October of that year he started as professor of state and administrative law at Utrecht University.
 He retired on 1 December 1995.

 Burkens was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1993.